 Earlier this week, a friend of mine named Bill reminded me that the holidays are not always joyful.
 Bill lost his wife to cancer a few years ago, and as much as he doesn’t intend for it to happen, the holidays remind him of what he’s lost.
 In those moments, it’s hard to give thanks.
 Bill’s encouragement struck a chord with me because, honestly, I’m guilty of overlooking other’s pain.
 Even worse, I try to combat it with positivity.
 But sometimes, positivity and inspiration need to take a back seat to being present with people in the midst of their pain.

-Whether it’s a broken marriage, the sadness of losing a loved one, or simply the difficulty of watching others rejoice, the holidays have a way of tearing open tender wounds leaving broken hearts and weak spirits.
-Instead of covering these moments with well-intended platitudes, we need to join others in their mourning.
+Whether it’s a broken marriage, a fresh diagnosis or the sadness of losing a loved one, the holidays have a way of tearing open tender wounds.
+Instead of covering these moments with well-intended platitudes, this is a challenge to join others in their mourning.

 And sometimes that’s a lot closer to home than we realize.

 Joy in Spite of Pain

 I was too young to remember my cousin Stevie, but I fondly remember his portrait hanging in the hallway of my aunt and uncle’s home.
 He was a good-looking kid with a big smile who displayed maturity well beyond his years.
 From stories, I’ve learned that he was very protective and affectionate toward me when I was a child, but I would never have the opportunity to know him.

 On a cool, autumn morning, November 23, 1984, Stevie was tragically killed in a hunting accident.
 He was only eleven years old.
 I’ve known Stevie’s story for years and I’ve seen firsthand the pain that it has caused his mother, my Aunt Debbie.
 But truthfully, I’ve never let it sink in.
 I suppose it was the encouragement from Bill mixed with thoughts of my own children that caused me to weep this year.